Labour MP Ivan Lewis Is Under Investigation By The Party Over A Sexual Harassment Complaint

 She told BuzzFeed News: “In 2016, Lewis and I had a drink.
 I was a consultant at the time so my MP contact network was really important.
 We started out with the usual professional conversation and he mentioned a potential vacancy in his office.

-“Then the tone of the evening just suddenly changed; he told me I was ‘gorgeous’, started playing footsie with me and then said ‘didn’t [name of individual] warn you about me?’ when I looked surprised, [name of individual] being the mutual colleague who had introduced us.”
+“Then the tone of the evening just suddenly changed; he told me I was ‘gorgeous’, started playing footsie with me, and then said ‘didn’t [name of individual] warn you about me?’
+When I looked surprised, [name of individual] being the mutual colleague who had introduced us.”

 Explaining how the incident stopped her from having any professional contact with Lewis in future, she said: “I was blindsided by it and also felt very frustrated as it effectively shut the door on us continuing a professional relationship – I felt uncomfortable enough that I declined meeting again.